wayofthepie/blog-src/posts/2017-03-30-Building-an-assembler-in-haskell-part2.markdown

   parse label "" lbl `shouldFailWith`  err posI (utok (T.head lbl) <> elabel "letter")
 ```
 `label` is a little more involved than the last few parsers.
 In this case we want to verify
-that if does fail when trying to parse a string that does not start with a letter.
+that it fails when trying to parse a string that does not start with a letter.
 So we
 need two `Arbitrary` instances - the first, `LabelWithLetter`, is for all letter strings which
 start with a letter and the second, `LabelWithNonLetter`, is for strings which start with a
 non letter character.